Entanglement Routing over Networks with Time Multiplexed Repeaters: Memories with infinite storage lifetime

 where $m_i$ is the hop distance of the $i$th shortest path on the underlying graph, which is found via the greedy algorithm.

-As depicted in Fig. \ref{fig:No Dec, diff pq}, the dynamic protocol is able to approach this bound on the square grid.
+As depicted in Fig.~\ref{fig:No Dec, diff pq}, the dynamic protocol is able to approach this bound on the square grid.
 We note that low values of $q$ are more detrimental to the rate than low values of $p$.
 This is because time multiplexing can compensate for low $p$ values.
 The probability that an edge has at least one successful link after $k$ timesteps is

 which monotonically increases with $k$.
 If we were to use only one success along any edge, the rate would then be equivalent to $R_1(p_{\text{eff}},q,\infty)/k$, which scales as $k^{-1}$.
-However, this protocol utilizes as much entanglement as possible, ultimately overcoming this scaling.
-This behavior is further explored in Appendix C. The value of $p$ determines how quickly the average rate approaches $R_{\infty}(p,q,\infty)$, as shown in Fig. \ref{fig:No Dec, R vs p}.
+However, the dynamic protocol utilizes as much entanglement as possible, ultimately overcoming this scaling as shown in Fig.~\ref{fig:1succ}.
+When $k$ is small, there are cases where the opposite is true.
+In Fig.~\ref{fig:1succ}, when $k\in[2,6]$, using multiple successes results in a lower average rate because there is an increased likelihood of paths to self loop.
+The value of $p$ determines how quickly the average rate approaches $R_{\infty}(p,q,\infty)$, as shown in Fig.~\ref{fig:No Dec, R vs p}.

-When $p=1$, time multiplexing doesn't show an improvement to rate since there is no improvement to $p_{\text{eff}}$, as shown in Fig. \ref{fig:No Dec, k=1 vs k=100}.
+When $p=1$, time multiplexing doesn't show an improvement to rate since there is no improvement to $p_{\text{eff}}$, as shown in Fig.~\ref{fig:No Dec, k=1 vs k=100}.
 It is important to note that while the average rate only benefits from larger $k$, the corresponding latency suffers.
 Therefore realistically, one should choose some finite $k$ based on the desired latency.